-This is a (regularized) regression where β_j are the coefficients, x_i are the covariates, and y{ij} is the response.
+This is a (regularized) regression-one per item-where β_j are the coefficients, x_i are the covariates, and y{ij} is the response.
 (There is one response per user.)

 Coordinate updates of these latent variables, iterates between solving user-based reguarlized regressions and item-based regularized regressions.